 Estonian place names

 Estonian area was limited by the upper reaches of the Klyazma and Moscow River from the south and by the Volga from the north.
-Local residents were largely superseded by the Bulgars and migrated to the shores of the Baltic Sea, as evidenced by the string of Estonian place names:
+Local residents were largely superseded by the Bulgars and migrated to the shores of the Baltic Sea, as evidenced by the string of Estonian place names< mong which the most common is Kashino (12 cases):

 Ashevo, a village in Pskov Region– Est ahi "a stove".

-Baykovo-1, two villages in Tver and Novgorod Rgions – Est paik "site".
+Baykovo-1, two villages in Tver and Novgorod Regions – Est paik "site".

 Bolshaya ,Sestra, a river, rt of the Lama River – Est sõstar “currants”.